Hennc94/CalculatorProject-/README.md

 # PMVP
 *Post Minimal Viable Product*
-  -Used Mario theme
+  - Used Mario theme
-  -Used Mario Font for Buttons
+  - Used Mario Font for Buttons
-  -Replaced backspace button with "Bullet Bill" -Animation of mario coin pops up upon clicking "="
+  - Replaced backspace button with "Bullet Bill"
+  - Animation of mario coin pops up for each click.

 # Wireframes
- To add picture of calculator:

 ![wireframe](.\Calculator.PNG)